jeffsu/poise/README.md

 # Poised - HTTP Load Balancer in Node

 # Why not HAProxy?
-Well, if you can get away with HAProxy, you should!
+Poise at its core, aims to have most of the featureset that HAPRoxy has.
+If you can get away with using HAProxy, you should!
 If you need more... read on.

 ## More Flexibility
 With poised, you can script load balancing logic as opposed to declaritively configure it.
 You can also define when to add and evict servers.

 ## Node Integration
 Poised can run standalone (see examples), but it can also be integrated into node.
-If you are running node in your stack, why not just resolve your servers within your actual process instead of going through another proxy.
+If you are running node in your stack, this means you can resolve your servers within your actual process instead of going through another proxy.

 # Quick Start
 Here is an example script load balancing 2 http servers: